Miracle1207/miqirui.github.io/_pages/about.md

 # 🔥 News
 📢 I am currently on the **job market** for Fall 2026 positions.
 You can find my [**Curriculum Vitae (CV)**](../images/CV/MI_QIRUI_CV.pdf) here.
 If you are interested in my work, please feel free to reach out via email.

+- **2025.11**: Our paper was accepted to AAAI 2026, *Think, Speak, Decide: Language-Augmented Multi-Agent Reinforcement Learning for Economic Decision-Making*.
+- **2025.11**: Gave a talk at the School of Statistics and Data Science, SUFE — *AI Agents for Economic Decision-Making: Simulation and Policy Optimization*. [link](https://mp.weixin.qq.com/s/BR-ViylLEfajl9PQU3DIag)
+- **2025.11**: Gave a talk at the School of Computer and Artificial Intelligence, SUFE — *AI Agents for Economic Decision-Making: Simulation and Policy Optimization*. [link](https://mp.weixin.qq.com/s/UOfA07YrIsvB4tgiGgNJ3Q)
 - **2025.9**: Two papers was accepted to NeurIPS 2025:
   - [*EconGym: A Scalable AI Testbed with Diverse Economic Tasks*](https://www.arxiv.org/pdf/2506.12110);
   - [*MF-LLM: Simulating Population Decision Dynamics via a Mean-Field Large Language Model Framework*](https://arxiv.org/abs/2504.21582).